TeachBooks/Sphinx-Code-Examples/README.md

-# Examples with runnable code.
+# Examples with runnable code

 Sphinx extension that provides an interface to examples with runnable code.